urielrodriguez/A-Star-Solver/README.md

 that is currently being visited or explored.

 ### Instructions
+* Run maze.py (python maze.py)
-Once the maze is created:
+Once the maze is created (The maze drawing starts automatically):
 * Press "s" while hovering over the intended point to select a <b>starting</b> point (represented by the color green)
 * Press "e" while hovering over the intended point to select an <b>ending</b> point (represented by the color red)
 * To erase any square already drawn, press "backspace" while hovering over the intended square